The critical disordered pinning measure: Moment estimates for

 \begin{proof} We should keep in mind that during the following, $\zeta_n=\zeta^{(\tilde{N})}_n$.
 Denote

 Note that when expanding the $h$-fold product above, the summands are transition probabilities timing a sequence of disorders at the return times to $0$ for $h$ random walks.
 By taking expectation, at each return time appearing in the summand, the disorder contributes a factor of $\bbE[\zeta_n^{\#}]$, where $\#$ is the number of random walks that return to $0$ at time $n$.
-It is not hard to see that
+We have that (see equation (6.7) in \cite{CSZ16})

 Hence, if a summand is non-zero, then at each return time, there must be at least two random walks returning to $0$.
 Suppose that $l<m<n$ are three consecutive return times, and one of the $h$ random walks does not visit $0$ at $m$.
-Its contribution is then only given by a transition probability $\bP(S_l=x, S_m\neq0, S_n=y)\leq p_{n-l}(y-x)$ supposing $S_k=x, S_m=z$.
+Its contribution is then only given by a transition probability $\bP(S_l=x, S_m\neq0, S_n=y)\leq p_{n-l}(y-x)$ supposing $S_l=x, S_n=y$.
 That is the reason why we only consider a pinning model associated to a random walk.
 For a general renewal process, we lack such a simple expression for transition kernels in the renewal decomposition.